LandonDoyle7599/HPC-Final/README.md

 ## Validation

-In serial.hpp we wrote a function, areFilesEqual, to validate two csv files against eachother.
+In serial.hpp we wrote a function, `areFilesEqual`, to validate two csv files against eachother.
 It will return true if the are, false if not.
 We will check every file against the ground truth, defined by the serial implementation.
+If we pass in the variable true after the thread names, it will print out the first 5 differences between the files and print the total number of differences.

 To simplify grading and validation, we built into every implementation a function call to `performSerial` this allows the specific number of epochs and clusters to be run serially, and in the implementation.
 We also wrote the function `areFilesEqual` to compare the output of the serial implementation to the output of the implementation being tested.

-## Our Approach
+## Our Approaches

 ### Serial Implementation